kz26/PyExcelerate/README.md

 * [Source repository](https://github.com/kz26/PyExcelerate)
 * [PyPI page](https://pypi.python.org/pypi/PyExcelerate)

-## Donate to the Developers

-Did you find PyExcelerate useful?
-Then consider a donation of bitcoins to the developers and help fund these poor hungry students.
-When donating, please split 50/50.

-`1M9MAvqn6eD41FC4bfLaWaKJ9qhaDUCDVb` Kevin Wang

-`16jBgGqW6x945545a8nso4bhhDrqmZCQZq` Kevin Zhang

 ## Description
 PyExcelerate is a Python for writing Excel-compatible XLSX spreadsheet files, with an emphasis on speed.